hussien89aa/MigrationMiner/README.md

 * Update MigrationMiner/data/gitRepositories.csv with a list of git repositories that you want to scan and search for migration
 * Run Main.java file that lives under MigrationMiner/src/com/main/parse/Main.java.

+## Tool output:
-* Wait for while Then you will see database Tables filled with required fragments and migration info.
+* After you Run Main.java, Wait for while Then you will see database Tables filled with required fragments and migration info.
 Here is the schema of the table

    * Repositories: Has a list of projects that scanned by the tool
    * AppCommits: Has list of projects' commits information( Commit Id, developer name, Commit text, and commit date)